ABOUT THE PROJECT

 Cambrian Wildwood is a project run by the charity Wales Wild Land Foundation.

-Set in the northern part of the Cambrian Mountains in west Wales, the project will first restore the native forest and other natural habitats to the area and subsequently reintroduce missing native species.
-The initial focus is on Bwlch Corog, a 350 acre (140 hectare) stretch of land, flanked my mountains, which is currently dominated by purple moor grass (Molinia purpurea).
+Set in the northern part of the Cambrian Mountains in West Wales, the project will restore the native forest and other natural habitats to the area and reintroduce some of the missing native species.
+The initial focus is on Bwlch Corog, a 350 acre (140 hectare) stretch of land, flanked by higher hills, both moorland Sites of Special Scientific Interest (SSSIs).
+Most of the area is currently dominated by purple moor grass (Molinia caerulea).
 A relatively small area in the northern corner is ancient woodland alongside a couple of streams, with adjacent open ground dominated by bracken.
-In time, we hope to allow the Wildwood to spread with further land purchase and by other landowners participating to make 7,500 acres (3,000 hectares).
-Positioned in a remote, rugged corner of the Cambrian mountains, a woodland Special Area of Conservation (SAC) lies 3 kilometres from Bwlch Corog and a woodland Site of Special Scientific Interest (SSSI) grows adjacent to it.
+In time, we hope to allow the wildwood to spread with further land purchase and by other landowners participating to make 7,500 acres (3,000 hectares).
+Set in a remote corner of the Cambrian mountains, Bwlch Corog lies 3 kilometres from a woodland Special Area of Conservation (SAC) and adjacent to a woodland SSSI.

-Through this habitat restoration work, the project will create the right conditions for bringing back some of the lost animal species that our landscape sorely lacks.
+Through this habitat restoration work, the project will create the right conditions for bringing back some of the native animal species that are currently absent from the landscape.
 Many of our lost species, including beavers and wild boar, are keystone species, integral to maintaining naturally healthy ecosystems.
-Species restoration can be achieved through natural colonisation, as bird species can easily migrate to the area, attracted by the enriched habitats that have been restored here.
+Species restoration can be achieved through natural colonisation, as bird species can easily migrate to the area, in search of their favoured habitats.
 For less mobile species, reintroduction programmes will be researched extensively for feasibility.
-We hope to see red squirrel (Sciurus vulgaris) swinging through the wildwood, mountain hares (Lepus timidus) boxing on the mountainsides in spring, water voles (Arvicola terrestris) messing about on the riverbanks, wild boar (Sus scrofa) snuffling in the undergrowth, and, on a lucky day, the elusive pine marten (Martes martes) slinking down the tree trunks.
-Wales has recently seen successful rewilding in action through projects such as the Pine Marten Recovery Project of The Vincent Wildlife Trust and the The Wildlife Trusts’ various water vole reintroduction projects throughout Wales and the UK, and Cambrian Wildwood hope to contribute to this pioneering work.
+We hope to see red squirrel (Sciurus vulgaris) leaping through the wildwood, mountain hares (Lepus timidus) boxing on the mountainsides in spring, water voles (Arvicola terrestris) messing about on the riverbanks, wild boar (Sus scrofa) snuffling in the undergrowth, and, on a lucky day, the elusive pine marten (Martes martes) slinking down the tree trunks.
+Wales has recently seen successful introduction programmes, such as the Pine Marten Recovery Project of The Vincent Wildlife Trust and the The Wildlife Trusts’ various water vole reintroduction projects throughout Wales and the UK, and Cambrian Wildwood hopes to contribute to this pioneering work.

-Cambrian Wildwood, following rewilding principles, will introduce large herbivores, such as Exmoor ponies (Equus ferus caballus) and Welsh Black cattle (Bos Taurus), as feral substitutes for domestic grazers.
-We expect roe deer (Capreolus capreolus) to migrate into the area in the long term, and will study the case for red deer (Cervus elaphus).
+Cambrian Wildwood, following rewilding principles, will introduce large herbivores, such as Exmoor or Konik horses (Equus ferus caballus) and Highland cattle (Bos Taurus), as feral substitutes for the now extinct tarpan and aurochs.
+We expect roe deer (Capreolus capreolus) to migrate into the area in the long term, and the project will research the case for the return of red deer (Cervus elaphus) to the area.

-Following purchase of Bwlch Corog in May 2017, surveys will be carried out to establish what birds, plants, mammals and invertebrates are present – providing baseline data to see how things change over the years.
+Following purchase of Bwlch Corog in May 2017, surveys are being carried out to establish what birds, plants, mammals and invertebrates are present – providing baseline data to see how things change over the years.

 There are rewilding projects going on in England, Scotland and Wales.
 You can find out all about them at Rewilding Britain.